 Sec.
 33-555.
-Restored native habitats.
+Restored native habitat.

-For the purposes of this article, "restored native habitat" means uplands that the landowner commits to restoring and permanently preserving as open space in exchange for increasing the standard maximum residential density on the entire property, with all residential units placed on other uplands.
+A development proposal may request an increase to the standard maximum residential density for committing to "restored native habitat," as that phrase is defined in section 33-503.
 The restoration goal is to initiate the re-creation of native habitats that had been typical of Greater Pine Island and to establish conditions suitable to their long-term maturation, regeneration, and sustainability.
-Restored native habitats must meet all of the requirements of section 33-554, plus the following requirements:
+Restored native habitat must meet all of the requirements of section 33-554, plus the following requirements: